 Professor Brown's students are involved in direct representation of clients, including court room advocacy.
 Her Elder & Health Law students also participate in a unique and innovative interdisciplinary class with UC Davis third-year medical students, where they explore medical and legal issues addressing mutual professional, ethical and legal issues.

 Professor Brown has produced film, video and written material for attorneys and lay advocates for the elderly and disabled in the states of Alaska, Arkansas, California and Texas, and for such organizations as the American Association of Retired Persons, the Presbyterian Church, the American Bar Association, the State Bar of California, and the California Continuing Education of the Bar.

 She has served as an expert witness for the NFL Players Association regarding injury claims, and as an arbitrator and mediator for collective bargaining agreements dealing with work injuries.
 She is a member of the National Academy of Elder Law Attorneys, and a board member of the International Association for Indigenous Aging.
 Professor Brown also serves on the editorial board of Lexis-Nexis.

-Courses: Elder and Health Law Clinic, Elder Law and Social Policy
+Elder Law and Social Policy

 Advising the Elderly or Disabled Client (with Lawrence A. Frolik, Warren Gorham & Lamont 2d ed.
 2004 - ) (also available electronically by Thomson Reuters/RIA Group).

 Advising the Elderly or Disabled Client, Thomson Reuters/Warren, Gorham & Lamont.
 (1992)